max-sixty/pytest-accept/README.md

 Not really!
 Some things to watch out for:

-- It'll replace the file at the end of a test.
-So — to the extent there are useful changes to the file between the start and and the end of a test — it'll overwrite them.
-Passing `--accept-copy` will cause the plugin to instead create a file named `{file}.py.new`.
+- It attempts to confirm the file hasn't changed between the start and end of the test and won't overwrite the file in those cases.
+This can be helpful for workflows where the tests run repeatedly in the background (using something like [watchexec](https://github.com/watchexec/watchexec) while someone is working on the file, on when the tests take a long time, maybe because of `--pdb` To be doubly careful, passing `--accept-copy` will cause the plugin to instead create a file named `{file}.py.new`.
-  - TODO: Should we disable the plugin on `--pdb` as one way of long-running tests?
-  - It will overwrite the existing values, though these aren't generally useful — they're designed to match the results of the code.
+  - It will overwrite the existing documented values, though these aren't generally useful per se — they're designed to match the generated of the code.
+The only time they could be useful is if there's manual curation (e.g. removing volatile outputs like hashes), and in those cases ideally they can be restored from version control, or pass `--accept-copy` to be conservative.
 - This is early, and there are probably some small bugs.
-Let me know and I'll attempt to fix them.
+Let me know anything at all and I'll attempt to fix them.
 - It currently doesn't affect the printing of test results; the doctests will still print as failures.
   - TODO: A future version could print something about them being fixed.